Where do you hang the bathroom rugs when you wash them?

-Some of us are devoted to this low-tech solar- and wind- energy method.
+Some are devoted to the low-tech solar- and wind-energy drying method.

 Why waste energy?
 Why throw out money?

-When you go outside to hang out, you get a little fresh air, experience the weather, and watch the wind ruffle the leaves and cloth.
+When you go outside to hang out the clothes, you get a little fresh air, experience the weather, and watch the wind ruffle the leaves.
+Why not set up a clothes line?!
 Items smell good, very good.
 Don't have wrinkles.
 Last longer.

-In winter, the water freezes first, then sublimates into the air.
-Granted they are stiff, like the flag on the moon, but as they warm up, they relax and can be folded and put away.
+In winter, the moisture freezes, but then sublimates into the air.
+Granted your clothes may be stiff, like the flag on the moon, but as they warm up, they relax and can be folded and put away.